AAUW-St. Lawrence County Branch

 Watch North Country Matters - the local video public affairs magazine produced by WCKN under the direction of Dan Dullea of the Center for Excellence in Communication at Clarkson University.
 The NCM civic partners working to educate North Country residents about critical public policy issues facing our region include AAUW-St. Lawrence County, the League of Women Voters of St. Lawrence County, and Clarkson Media and Mass Communication students, who provide the technical expertise for the productions.
 The shows are filmed at the WCKN studio on the Clarkson campus.

-- North Country Matters Video: Pat McKeown from the St. Lawrence Leadership Institute.
-(March 1, 2014)
+- North Country Matters Video: Greg Hart from the Regional Workforce Development Institute (Sept.
+16, 2014)

 - Check out the newCommon Core Issues to Watch